vilicvane/vio/README.md

 VIO is developed in [TypeScript](http://www.typescriptlang.org/).
 As it's using new ES features, you may need to use compiler or transpiler like TypeScript or [Babel](https://babeljs.io/).

-## Still Missing

-Some must-have features are not yet implemented by now, including:

-- User and permission provider.
-- Middleware injection.
-- Error filtering.

 ## Install